 Setting a Heat Map in ZeeMaps

-To turn on the heat map feature for your map, go to the settings page (menu Map -> Settings).
-Click on the Map Display tab.
-Check the box for “Enable Heat Map” and hit Save Changes.
-Go back to the map and it will turn the visualization into a heat map.
-There will be a small icon at the top right of the map (see interactive map above).
-You can click on that icon to toggle the display from a heat map to a regular point map.
+Turn on the this feature for your map.
+First, go to the settings page (menu Map -> Settings).
+Second, click on the Map Display tab.
+Third, check the box for “Enable Heat Map” and hit Save Changes.
+Last, go back to the map to view the change.
+Finally, there will be a small icon at the top right of the map (see interactive map above).
+You can click on that icon to toggle the display from a heat to a regular point map.

 To highlight one more Postcodes in Australia, use the Additions -> Highlight Regions -> Zip (Post) Codes -> Australia Postcodes menu item on your map.